raresficiu1/ideal-octo-train/README.md

 Can be found under **/notebooks/yagro_interview.ipynb**

 ### First I read the data
 Notice it is in csv format instead of xlsx, this was because xlsx is not natively supported by spark.
-Saved it in CSV format using Excel and copied it into the docker container.
+Saved it in CSV format using Excel and then copied it into the WSL.

 If I was running locally I would've installed the required packages and loaded it from xlsx format directly. ('com.crealytics.spark.excel')